koush/docs.scrypted.app/scrypted-nvr/installation.md

 curl -s https://raw.githubusercontent.com/koush/scrypted/main/install/docker/setup-scrypted-nvr-volume.sh > ~/.scrypted/setup-scrypted-nvr-volume.sh
 ```

+If a recording directory is already formatted and mounted, follow the steps at [Existing Storage Directory](#existing-storage-directory).
+Otherwise continue on to formatting a [New Disk](#new-disk).

 #### Existing Storage Directory

-If the recording directory is already formatted and mounted, run the following.
-Otherwise continue on to formatting a [New Disk](#new-disk):

 ```sh
 sudo SERVICE_USER=$USER bash ~/.scrypted/setup-scrypted-nvr-volume.sh /path/to/existing/directory
 ```

-The docker container will be updated and restarted with the new Recording Directory.
+The docker container will be updated and restarted with the new Recordings Directory.

 #### New Disk

-To format and use an existing `disk` device, run:
+Run the following to list available disks:

 ```sh
 lsblk
 ```

-Running the script will output your available disks:
+The output will look something as shown below:

 ```
 NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS